Aaron-Junker/windows-uwp.de-de/windows-apps-src/gaming/feature-mapping.md

 <td align="left"><p>D3DFMT_R8G8_B8G8</p></td>
 <td align="left"><p>DXGI_FORMAT_G8R8_G8B8_UNORM</p>
 <div class="alert">
-<strong>Beachten Sie</strong>    In Direct3D 9 die Daten wurde vertikal skalieren, indem 255.0f, aber dies können Sie auch in den Shader verarbeitet werden.
+<strong>Note</strong>   In Direct3D 9 the data was scaled up by 255.0f, but this can be handled in the shader.
 </div>
 <div>